However, they can pose a significant risk of injury if they are not used properly.

 Typical precautions include:

-- Avoiding the need for completing tasks at height in the first place
+- Avoiding the need to complete tasks at height in the first place

-- Using a competent contractor where the task is complex or beyond the capability of others
+- Using a competent contractor when the task is complex or beyond the capability of others

 - Ensuring that tasks are properly planned in advance